patrickcording/scaetch/README.md

 This repository also contains a benchmark that lets you measure throughput and precision of the sketches on a sample of your data.
 There is no one sketch that is always the best.
 The benchmark will help you finding the one you need.

+## WIP
+Scætch is currently **work in progress**.
+Some breaking bugs exist!
+Once things are fixed, a release will be published to Maven Central.

 ## Using the sketches
 ### Getting started
 ```scala